-Grantee shall indemnify, defend and hold harmless Grantor and its affiliates and their respective directors, officers, agents, employees, and mortgagees, from and against that portion of any and all claims, damages, fines, judgments, penalties (to the extent permitted by law), costs, including remediation costs, expenses, liabilities, or losses (including, without limitation, any and all sums paid for settlement of claims, and attorney, consultant, and expert fees) arising out of, resulting from, or related to any contamination of the Premises or the lands adjacent to the Premises caused by or which arises out of, results from, or is related to Grantee's use, occupancy, or operations upon the Premises.
+Grantee shall indemnify, defend and hold harmless Grantor and its affiliates and their respective directors, officers, agents, employees, and mortgagees, from and against that portion of any and all claims, damages, fines, judgments, penalties (to the extent permitted by law), costs, including remediation costs, expenses, liabilities, or losses (including, without limitation, any and all sums paid for settlement of claims, and attorney, consultant, and expert fees) arising out of, resulting from, or related to any contamination of the Premises, including the sub-surface, or the lands adjacent to the Premises caused by or which arises out of, results from, or is related to Grantee's use, occupancy, or operations upon the Premises.

 TO HAVE AND TO HOLD the said right of way and easement unto Grantee, its successors and assigns, for the purposes herein granted and upon the terms and conditions herein set forth.
 All of the terms and conditions hereof shall be binding upon and inure to the benefit of Grantor and Grantee and their respective successors and assigns.